eltaline/wzd/README.md

 In most cases it is enough to use the default configuration file.
 A full description of all product parameters is available here: <a href="/OPTIONS.md">Options</a>

-Downloading the file (the existing normal file is downloaded first and not the one in the Bolt archive):
+Downloading file (the existing normal file is downloaded first and not the one in the Bolt archive):

 ```bash
 curl -o test.jpg http://localhost/test/test.jpg
 ```

-Downloading a file from the Bolt archive (forced):
+Downloading file from the Bolt archive (forced):

 ```bash
 curl -o test.jpg -H "FromArchive: 1" http://localhost/test/test.jpg
 ```

-Uploading a regular file to the directory:
+Uploading file to the directory:

 ```bash
 curl -X PUT --data-binary @test.jpg http://localhost/test/test.jpg
 ```

-Uploading a file to the Bolt archive (if the server parameter fmaxsize is not exceeded):
+Uploading file to the Bolt archive (if the server parameter fmaxsize is not exceeded):

 ```bash
 curl -X PUT -H "Archive: 1" --data-binary @test.jpg http://localhost/test/test.jpg
 ```

-Getting a count of the number of keys in the directory (if the server parameter getcount = true):
+Getting count of the number of keys in the directory (if the server parameter getcount = true):

 ```bash
 curl -H "KeysCount: 1" http://localhost/test
 ```

-Getting a list of unique files or key names in a directory (if the server parameter getkeys = true):
+Getting list of unique files or key names in a directory (if the server parameter getkeys = true):

 ```bash
 curl -H "Keys: 1" http://localhost/test
 ```

-Getting a list of non-unique files or key names in a directory (if the server parameter getkeys = true):
+Getting list of non-unique files or key names in a directory (if the server parameter getkeys = true):

 ```bash
 curl -H "KeysAll: 1" http://localhost/test